Credit investor presentation

 Air Liquide diversifies its financing sources by accessing various debt markets.
 In the long run, the Group funds itself with bond issues, usually though its Euro Medium-Term Notes programme (EMTN), targeting European, American, as well as Chinese markets.
 Over the short term, Air Liquide has recourse to Negotiable European Commercial Paper (formerly Billet de Tresorerie) and US Commercial Paper.

 As part of our growth strategy, joining economic performance and sustainable development, Air Liquide has announced its new objectives to ACT for a sustainable future.
 Air Liquide’s financial policy is part of its responsible and sustainable business model.
 In this context, Air Liquide decided to develop new sustainable financial instruments.

 Air Liquide uses bonds to fund its long term profitable growth strategy and to benefit from attractive market conditions.
 The Group offers its bond issues to institutional investors such as fund managers, insurance and pension funds and public and private banks.

-Air Liquide’s credit ratings are based upon its credit worthiness and its ability to repay its debt.
-The Group is regularly assessed by the credit rating agencies Standard & Poor’s and Moody’s.
+Air Liquide’s credit ratings are based upon its creditworthiness and its ability to repay its debt.
+The Group is regularly assessed by the credit rating agencies Standard & Poor’s, Moody’s and Scope Ratings.